 ENGA 0351 and 0361 (Composition and Grammar)

 Note: All students who register for ENGA for the first time must enroll in ENGA 0351 and/or ENGA 0353.
 All ENGA courses are only available as credit classes.

 Students complete the English placement test (no charge) in the Oppenheimer Academic Center (OC) 119.

 They may need to enroll in one or more ESLA courses (based on a student's score on the English placement test) before they qualify for ENGA.

 They must complete AlamoENROLL and the Texas Success Initiative (TSI) exam.

-(Note for students: An administrative aide in OC #119 will give you a referral form.
+Note: An administrative aide in OC 119 will give you a referral form.
 Take it with you when you go to the testing center and show it to a clerk there.
-After you take the TSI, YOU MUST IMMEDIATELY RETURN to OC #119, give the referral back to an administrative assistant, and register for ENGA (or level 4).
+After you take the TSI, you must immediately return to OC 119, give the referral back to an administrative assistant, and register for ENGA (or level 4).

 - Send your non-US high school transcripts to a foreign credential evaluation & translation service approved by the National Association of Credential Evaluation Services (NACES).

 - Complete the college application: Apply Texas.
 (You should receive an electronic letter in a week.)